 Many people turn inward only after they’ve hit bottom and have lost everything.
 Not me.

 Meditation wasn’t immediately appealing to me even though others recommended it.
 My former boss, who had been meditating for 20 years, insisted I try it.
-He was the total opposite of what you might expect from a devotee—he was a stockbroker, had three kids and was always on the go.
+He was the total opposite of what you might expect from a devotee — he was a stockbroker, had three kids and was always on the go.
 But I was skeptical and always found myself too busy to give it a chance.

 The First Breath

 When I started, nothing happened right away.
-The thing I've learned about meditation is that it’s a skill that has to be built up—it comes with practice.
+The thing I've learned about meditation is that it’s a skill that has to be built up — it comes with practice.
 But I wasn’t so sure about that at first.

-This blind spending took a turn when a routine supermarket trip jolted me to reality.
+A routine supermarket trip jolted me to reality.
 I had just finished ringing up $200 in groceries when I pulled out my debit card, only to learn that I didn’t have enough funds in our joint checking account to foot the bill.
 Instead, I stood mortified in the checkout line and called my husband to bail me out.

 Gaining Financial Clarity

 To finally become financially responsible, I joined a program to help me understand money-management basics.
-Before I meditated and became more mindful, I would not have been open to addressing my shortcomings, and the old me would have resisted this kind of help.

 Four years passed, and my husband and I accumulated $25,000 in emergency savings.
 Then, we had our first child, and everything got a whole lot more challenging.